upstream gifting

 Let’s look at an example of gifting to your kids.
 This is called downstream gifting.

-So here, assume you are in the 23.8% capital gains tax bracket, but your kids are under the 12% federal income tax bracket for ordinary taxes.
+So, assume you are in the 23.8% capital gains tax bracket, but your kids are under the 12% federal income tax bracket for ordinary taxes.
 They still have some room in their 0% capital gains bracket.
-If you gift them appreciated securities, they may be able to sell the asset, recognize the gain, but pay no taxes on it.
+If you gift them appreciated securities, they may be able to sell the asset, recognize the gain, and pay no taxes on it.

 When considering downstream gifting, don’t forget about kiddie tax if you claim your children on your tax return.
 They can still have $2,200 of net unearned income annually, which may help during college age.
 This gets complicated and is beyond what I want to discuss here.